ollydev/SimpleOCR/README.md

 SimpleOCR is a Simba plugin for reading text in Old School RuneScape originally developed by [@slackydev](https://github.com/slackydev/SimpleOCR).

-The algorithm is very much designed for the games "blocky" text where no anti aliasing is applied.
+The algorithm is very much designed for OSRS (blocky text with no anti-aliasing).
 Every pixel of the glyph must match for for a character to be recognized.

-The actual character recognition is quite similar to calling Simba's `FindBitmap` for every character in the fontset.
+The actual character recognition is quite similar to using Simba's `FindBitmap` for every character in the fontset.

 ----